 We strongly recommend you double check conditions of travel and return to your home country independently before planning your trip.
 We don't offer visa / travel conditions consultancy but we can give you a place to start.

 2. Quarantine requirements and travel restrictions arriving in Romania

-There are 2 restrictions or exceptions that apply depending on the Covid-19 situation in your country of origin -- all countries are classified according to:
+For unvaccinated travellers there are 2 restrictions or exceptions that apply depending on the Covid-19 situation in your country of origin (or the country you've spent the last 14 days in).
+All countries are classified into:

 - a red list - you need to quarantine for 14 days after arrival (and you will be checked by the local authorities); you can this period to 10 days if on the 8th day you take a PCR test and the result is negative;

-- a yellow list - if you have a negative PCR test taken 72 hours prior to arrival you have to quarantine (basically you get in with a negative test);
+- a yellow list - if you have a negative PCR test taken 72 hours prior to arrival you have to quarantine; quick antigen tests are not accepted

 - a green list - countries being monitored; no restrictions apply